 The right solution for military, police and sportsmen when ruggedness and reliability count.
 Shoot with both eyes open - as fast as you can aim.
-The Mepro 21 is a maintenance-free, dual illuminated, "red dot" reflex sight especially designed for quick and instinctive accurate shooting.
-Originally developed for the IDF, this advanced optical sight is perfect while on the move in close-quarters where the use of both eyes is critical.
-The Mepro 21 provides instant, all light aiming without batteries.
+The Mepro 21 is a maintenance-free, dual illuminated, red dot reflex sight especially designed for quick and instinctive accurate shooting.
+Originally developed for the IDF, this advanced optical sight is perfect while on the move in close quarters where the use of both eyes is critical.
+The Mepro 21 provides instant, all light aiming without batteries, and can work in tandem with a magnifying scope.
 Adapters are available for all the common mounts (Weaver or Picatinny rails, M16 carry handle, NATO, etc).

 Submitted By: Thomas M. On 11/17/2012